What is Compartment Syndrome?

 The compartment is surrounded by fascia, which helps to improve the efficiency of contraction and divide the muscle from surrounding tissue.
 Sometimes the pressure within one or more of these compartments increases to the point that the muscle, blood vessel or nerves are compressed.
 This can cause pain and loss of function.
 It is often found in runners as a result of the high repetitive loads that occur with running.

 Compartment syndrome can become evident with an increase in activity or training.
 As we use our muscles, there is a build-up of waste products and an increase in blood flow to the muscle.
 This causes the muscle volume to increase by between 8-20%, which results in increased pressure within the muscle compartment.
 There may also be an increase in the resting size of the muscle as a result of training.
 These changes are normal, with increased pressures reducing within 5 minutes of ceasing exercise.

 Compartment syndrome seems to develop as a result of different anatomy.

 - In some people, there is an extra ‘fifth’ compartment deep in the lower leg, with an extra sheath of fascia extending up the leg.
 The further the sheath extends, the greater the risk of compartment syndrome.

 In either case, pressure increases to a greater degree and takes longer to reduce post-exercise.
-The extra internal pressure in the compartment means that there is reduced blood flow to the muscle, and reduced oxygen for the muscle tissue.
+The extra internal pressure in the compartment means reduced blood flow to the muscle and reduced oxygen for the muscle tissue.
 We think that the pain is due to a lack of oxygen supply.
 This is called ischaemic pain.